tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/active-directory.md

 You can create a list of files and display the last time they were accessed, which is very useful when a network drive is low on space and users swear they have to have that copy of Office 2003 on the network.
 My advice?
 If they haven’t touched it in two years, burn it to DVD or write it to tape and then delete it from disk:

 `dir /t:a /s /od >> list.txt`

-The Microsoft Exchange Err command is one of the best all around troubleshooting tools you will find, as it can decode any hex error code you find as long as the products are installed on the machine.
-Download it from here.

 You can see all the open files on a system by running this command: